 Tanking has always been a role that consists of two parts.
-The first being a character that can soak a lot of enemy attacks and/or damage.
-They use themselves to mitigate the damage that their allies might take, even if it hurts themselves in the process.
+The first is a character that can soak a lot of enemy attacks and/or damage.
+They use themselves to mitigate the damage that their allies might take, even if it hurts them in the process.

 This first part is really easy to imagine, plan, and act out in TTRPGs like D&D 5e.
 You could make a heavily armored fighter that’s got plenty of health.
 Maybe high AC isn’t your thing?
 That’s fine, roll up a barbarian and tank using your massive amount of HP and damage resistances.

 There are tons of different builds and options to create a tank or tanky character.
 So many that I doubt I could list them all in this article.

 The second part is that tanks have a way of drawing the enemy’s attention to themselves.
 In video games, tanks tend to have ways to generate threat or force an enemy to attack them.

 But D&D doesn’t have a lot of these options at its core.
 There’s no threat mechanic to force enemies to focus the tank in D&D. There aren’t a lot of taunts or taunt-like mechanics in 5e either.
 This is the, often overlooked, challenge of building and playing a tank in D&D and most TTRPGs.

 Based on base proficiencies and features alone, barbarians, fighters, and paladins are fantastic choices for a hefty frontline tank build.
 Choosing any of these classes is setting yourself up with an excellent base class to build your tank with.